sky7ark/Salesforce-Reports-and-Dashboard-Project/README.md

 Overview

 The goal of this project was to design and build multiple Salesforce reports and combine them into a custom dashboard that provides insights into:

-New Opportunities by Stage
+New Opportunities by Stage.
-Open Cases by Account
+Open Cases by Account.
-Account Distribution by Type and Country
+Account Distribution by Type and Country.
-Overall Opportunity Value and Performance Indicators
+Overall Opportunity Value and Performance Indicators.

 Key Features & Techniques